vocdoni/docs/src/architecture/protocol/anonymous-voting/zk-census-proof.md

 ### Circuit identification
 There will be different circuits of the `zk-census-proof` depending on the census size, also there might be more use cases with different circuit designs.
-The client & Vochain need a way to unequivocally identify those circuits, in order to user the proper `Proving key`, `Witness calculator` and `Verification key` for each circuit.
+Both the client and the Vochain need a way to univocally identify those circuits, in order to user the proper `Proving key`, `Witness calculator` and `Verification key` for each circuit.

-The following defines the way how the circuits are identified in the client and also inside the Vochain through a Protobuf enum type.
-Each `ProofZkSNARK` protobuf packet will have a `Type` identifier that states to which circuit belongs the proof, so the Vochain knows which `Verification Key` to use to verify the proof.
+Circuits are identified across the stack by using a Protobuf enum type.
+Each `ProofZkSNARK` protobuf package will have a `Type` identifier indicating which circuit the proof belongs to, so the Vochain knows which `Verification Key` to use for verifying the proof.

 Format: `CIRCUITNAME_PARAMETER1_PARAMETER2`